Children

 Other than this, Parental Responsibility doesn’t end by itself.
 For example, if you get a divorce or civil partnership dissolution and the child goes to live with your former partner, you won’t automatically lose Parental Responsibility and will still have an important part to play in your child’s upbringing.

-Can a father lose Parental Responsibility?
+Can a father lose parental responsibility?

 If the parents were unmarried at the time of the child’s birth, the mother can ask the court to terminate a father’s Parental Responsibility in very limited circumstances.
 This is usually only in cases where the father is found guilty of a violent or sexual crime against a child or in serious cases of domestic violence.
 For example, in a 2018 court case, a father’s Parental Responsibility was terminated because he repeatedly blocked his child’s medical treatment.